-- \boxtimes Interview(s) with administrative staff. - \square Interview(s) with residents. - ☐ Review of setting's policy and procedure, activity calendar(s) - ☐ Observation of residents' units during on-site visit - ⊠ State license requirements: As required under MN Statute 144G.91, "Residents have the right to engage in community life and in activities of their choice.
+- \square Interview(s) with residents. - ⊠ Review of setting's policy and procedure, activity calendar(s) - □ Observation during on-site visit - ⊠ State license requirements: As required under MN Statute 144G.91, "Residents have the right to engage in community life and in activities of their choice.
 This includes the right to participate in commercial, religious, social, community, and political activities without interference and at their discretion if the activities do not infringe on the rights of other residents."

-Setting's policy/procedure is compliant with HCBS settings rule requirements.
+Setting's policy/procedure is compliant with HCBS rule requirements.
 This right is reviewed with the resident upon move-in.
-Staff are trained on this right at hire and as part of staff annually training on the HCBS rule and Assisted Living Bill of Rights.
-Residents have many avenues to give input into what activities they would like to do at the setting and in the community.
-When a new resident moves in, activities staff conduct an assessment to discover the residents' interests and preferred activities and residents also give input at bi-monthly resident meeting.
-Activities calendars are posted around the building and made available for residents, so they are aware of the activities offered by the setting.
-Setting provides transportation to scheduled community activities.
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.

+Residents have many avenues to give input into what activities they would like to do.
+When a new resident moves in, activities staff conduct an assessment to discover their interests and preferred activities.
+After move in, residents give input at bi-monthly resident meeting.
+Activities calendars are posted around the building and made available for residents, so they are aware of the activities offered.
+Setting provides transportation or assists residents to set up transportation to community activities.